SilverCorvin/sanic_cdn_lb/README.md

-    CDN_A_WEIGHT - specify weight for the first cdn CDN_B_WEIGHT - specify weight for the second cdn ORIGIN_WEIGHT - specify weight for an origin
+    CDN_A_WEIGHT - specify weight for the first cdn CDN_B_WEIGHT - specify weight for the second cdn ORIGIN_WEIGHT - specify weight for an origin USE_CACHE - 0|1 if used(by default) prepared redirect addr will be received form cache backend

 ## Run
 To run this app: